statico/femtostats/README.md

 ## Why?

-- Easily self-hostable
+- Self-hostable
 - Easy setup with a single `<script>` tag
 - Simple pageview and session tracking
 - Arbitrary client-side event tracking
 - Realtime visitor count
-- No external database requirement
+- No external database requirement (uses SQLite)
 - Not blocked by common ad blockers and browsers
 - No storage of personally-identifable data (PII)
 - Collection of client-side performance stats and screen width